-Directors shall be entitled to require that Insperity purchase reasonable liability insurance on their behalf and to accord them the benefits of indemnification and exculpation to the fullest extent permitted by applicable law and Insperity’s Certificate of Incorporation and the Amended and Restated Bylaws (the “Bylaws”).
+Directors shall be entitled to require that Insperity purchase reasonable liability insurance on their behalf and to accord them the benefits of indemnification and exculpation to the fullest extent permitted by applicable law and Insperity’s Amended and Restated Certificate of Incorporation and the Amended and Restated Bylaws (the “Bylaws”).

 II.
 Structure, Operation and Qualifications of the Board of Directors

 The Bylaws provide that the Board of Directors shall consist of not less than three nor more than fifteen members, as established by resolution of the Board of Directors.
 The Board will periodically review the appropriate size of the Board.

 B. Membership Criteria and Composition

-Each Director’s continuation on the Board will be reviewed at the expiration of his or her term and before that Director is re-considered for election.
-In connection with its annual recommendation of a slate of nominees, the Nominating and Corporate Governance Committee shall evaluate the contributions and performance of those Directors selected for re-election.
-The Board of Directors does not believe that it is advisable to establish term limits for its Directors because they may deprive Insperity and its shareholders of the contribution of Directors who have been able to develop valuable insights into Insperity and its operations over time.
+Each Director’s continuation on the Board will be reviewed before that Director is re-considered for election.
+In connection with its annual recommendation of a slate of nominees, the Nominating and Corporate Governance Committee shall evaluate the contributions and performance of those Directors eligible for re-election.
+The Board of Directors does not believe that it is advisable to establish term limits for its Directors because they may deprive Insperity and its stockholders of the contribution of Directors who have been able to develop valuable insights into Insperity and its operations over time.
 The Board believes that as an alternative to term limits, it can ensure that the Board continues to evolve and adopt new viewpoints through the evaluation and nomination processes described in these guidelines.

 C. Advance Resignation—Majority Voting